-Preventing the Spread of Pet Leptospirosis
+Preventing the Spread of Dog Leptospirosis in Matthews, NC

 Leptospirosis is a zoonotic bacterial disease that can affect both humans and animals.
 The Leptospira bacteria can be found in water and soil just about anywhere in the world, including right here in North Carolina.
 What makes leptospirosis a concern is the fact that it can be found in so many places and can make pets very, very ill if it is not caught and treated quickly.